Counting Data Content Changes

 BIGINT

-number of increments separating both sequence value at the period beginning and end
+Number of increments separating both sequence values at the period start and end

 stat_has_structure_changed